GiovanniBaccichet/ANT-net/README.md

 - The **username** (antlab)
 - The **password** (antlab)
 - The **SSH keys**, which are automatically configured based on the script in the [Proxmox Authentication](#proxmox-authentication) section.

-By customizing these fields, you ensure the VM template is configured with secure and unique credentials.

 #### 4. Initialize and Apply Terraform